jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-09-recoveryscenarios.markdown

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10379776/c8b61320-6dd5-11e5-94cd-93dc73473c6c.PNG "PointerInfo")

 But I changed it to be a regular expression so that is would work with any date no just 10/08/15.
 Regular expressions are great fun and can be very helpful.
-(See resources for more info about them.)
+(See resources for more info about them)

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10379775/c8b59954-6dd5-11e5-857e-7a03ac9658bf.PNG "PointerInfo")